The morning suit is the epitome of elegance and sophistication in formal daytime attire for men.

 By the late 19th century, it had been adopted as the de rigueur attire for weddings, races, and other significant daytime events.

-Detailing the Morning Suit – Key Parts
+Morning Suit Key Components

 The morning suit comprises several components, including a suit coat, suit trousers, waistcoat, and more.